 TV Series | TV-14 | | Crime, Drama, Mystery

-Follows a crime, usually adapted from current headlines, from two separate vantage points, the police investigation and the prosecution in court.
+Follows a crime (usually a murder), usually adapted from current headlines, from two separate vantage points, the police investigation and the prosecution in court.